nicholaides/cecil/README.md

 # Cecil

 An experimental templating library for generating source code.

-Leverages Ruby's flexible syntax so that your templates can look like the source code you want to generate.
+Your templates can look like the source code you want to generate thanks to Cecil's clever use of Ruby's flexible syntax.

 ## Features

-### It's just Ruby
+### Writing template in plain Ruby code

 Pass a block to Cecil and use backticks (or use `src` if you prefer) to add lines of source code.
 Cecil will return your generated source code as a string.